mara-nel/mara-nel.github.io/reading/reading.md

 ---
 layout: page
-title: Reading Lists
+title: Reading Logs
 permalink: /reading/
 ---

 <div id="main">
-  <h2>A way to keep track of the books I've read</h2>
+  <p>A way to keep track of the books I've read</p>
   <ul>
     <li><a href="/reading/2018">2018</a></li>
     <li><a href="/reading/2019">2019</a></li>